ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 We _could_ define the first field of a `transfer` as an _event_ itself instead of opagque bytes but I want to make canonical encoding on this level of the protocol optional.
 Meaning: if you can re-produce the same `eventData` from an de-coded stored `Event`, go ahead.
 Butt, diverging one bit from the original `eventData` means that signature verification and hash comparison will fail.
-Over all this seems like an potentially instable and divergent way of exchanging feeds, producing incorret references if implemetations incorrectly consume forked heads as actual messages.
+Over all this seems like an potentially instable and divergent way of exchanging feeds, producing incorret references as heads of a feed if implemetations incorrectly consume them.

 However, as an experiment, implementers are advised to use the canonical CBOR suggestions defined in [Section 3.9](https://tools.ietf.org/html/rfc7049#section-3.9).
 Since we only use bytes, integers and tags for our strucutres we can ignore the suggestions for map keys and floats.